MecSim/MecSimCalc-docs/docs/mecsimcalc-library/file-utils.md

 #### Description:

-Converts a matplotlib animation into an HTML image tag.
+Converts a matplotlib animation into an animated GIF and returns an HTML image tag to display it in your app.

 #### Arguments: